rsnobles/website-template/CONFIGURATION.md

 Define remote environments with the `taito_environments` setting in `taito-config.sh`.
 Make sure that your authentication is in effect for an environment with `taito --auth:ENV`, and then create an environment by running `taito env apply:ENV`.
 Examples for environment names: `f-orders`, `dev`, `test`, `stag`, `canary`, `prod`.
 Create a `dev` environment first, and the other environments later if required.

 If basic auth (htpasswd) is used only for hiding non-production environments, you can use the same credentials for all environments.
-In such case you should also write them down to the [links](README.md#links) section on README.md so that all project personnel can easily access the credentials.
+In such case you should also write them down to the [Editing the website](README.md#editing-the-website) section on README.md so that all project personnel can easily access the credentials.

 > If you have some trouble creating an environment, you can destroy it by running `taito env destroy:ENV` and then try again with `taito env apply:ENV`.